List of Sri Lanka Twenty20 International cricket records: Most man of the match awards

+Most man of the series awards

 Youngest players on Debut

 The youngest player to play in a T20I match is Marian Gherasim at the age of 14 years and 16 days.
 Making his debut for Romania against the Bulgaria on 16 October 2020 in the first T20I of the 2020 Balkan Cup thus becoming the youngest to play in a men's T20I match.

 Oldest Players on Debut

 The Turkish batsmen Osman Göker is the oldest player to make their debut a T20I match.
 Playing in the 2019 Continental Cup against Romania at Moara Vlasiei Cricket Ground, Moara Vlăsiei he was aged 59 years and 181 days.

 Oldest Players

 The Turkish batsmen Osman Göker is the oldest player to appear in a T20I match during the same above mentioned match.

 Partnership records

 In cricket, two batsmen are always present at the crease batting together in a partnership.
 This partnership will continue until one of them is dismissed, retires or the innings comes to a close.